 The novel ionic cocrystal of lithium (AL001), which was designed, synthesized and characterized by a team of inventors from the University of South Florida has been shown to exhibit improved nonclinical pharmacokinetics compared to current FDA-approved lithium products, and is also bioactive in many in vitro models of Alzheimer's.
 AL001 may constitute a means of treating Alzheimer's and other neurodegenerative diseases and psychiatric disorders.
 AL001 may constitute a means of treating Alzheimer's and other neurodegenerative diseases and psychiatric disorders.
 Our preclinical studies encompassed the treatment of 28 transgenic (or genetically modified) and 10 non-transgenic mice with lithium carbonate and AL001.
-In particular, female APPSWE/PS1dE9 mice at 4 months of age were fed with either regular chow (Tg-Ctrl, n = 8) or chow that contained lithium carbonate (LC, 0.05% equivalent to 83 mg/kg/day, n = 6), or lithium salicylate proline co-crystal, AL001 (AL001, 0.35% equivalent to 583 mg/kg/day, n = 8) for 9 months.
-In addition, aged-matched non-transgenic background control mice (B6C3F1/J, Non-Tg Ctrl, n = 10) were fed regular chow for 9 months as control.
+In particular, female APPSWE/PS1dE9 mice at 4 months of age were fed with either regular chow (Tg-Ctrl, n = 8) or chow that contained lithium carbonate (LC, 0.05% equivalent to 83 mg/kg/day, n = 6), or lithium salicylate (LS, 0.20% equivalent to 325 mg/kg/day, n = 6), or lithium salicylate (B6C3F1/J, Non-Tg Ctrl, n = 10) were fed regular chow for 9 months as control.
 Each treatment group was subject to a battery of behavioral tests at 12 months of age and mice were sacrificed at 13 months of age.
 The results of our preclinical studies, conducted from May 2016 to June 2017, are summarized below: